Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 # Zones

-Rack Resiliency defines a logical grouping of Kubernetes master, Kubernetes worker and Ceph Storage nodes (NCNs) in a **single rack** as a management plane failure domain (MPFD).
+For CSM 1.7.0, Rack Resiliency defines a logical grouping of Kubernetes master, Kubernetes worker and Ceph Storage nodes (NCNs) in a **single rack** as a management plane failure domain (MPFD).
 The racks which support only non-NCNs, do not fall in the category of Rack Resiliency MPFD.
 During the setup of Rack Resiliency, it is validated that any MPFD should include the following minimal hardware:

 - 1 Kubernetes Master node